 Peterson followed last week's huge effort with another, gaining 162 total yards on 26 touches, crossing the goal line twice.
 Just look at this ridiculous score.
 Peterson caught five passes on Sunday, a season-high.

-this 39-yard strike to Greg Olsen, or if it was the fourth-and-14 bullet to Brandon LaFell on the final drive.
+• Cam Newton showed us the entire skill set in Week 8, in a losing effort at home against the Vikings.
+Newton passed for 290 yards and three scores, and he led his team in rushing, with 53 yards on just six carries.
+I'm not sure if his best throw was this 39-yard strike to Greg Olsen, or if it was the fourth-and-14 bullet to Brandon LaFell on the final drive.
 One of Cam's better (and more surprising) traits is his willingness to hang in the pocket, calm and unhurried, waiting for receivers to come open.
 The Panthers should have made it to overtime versus the Vikes, but Olindo Mare missed a 31-yard field goal attempt inside the final minute.

 • We've seen several impressive performances by rookie quarterbacks this season, but none of them have been authored by Jacksonville's Blaine Gabbert.
 For the second straight week, Gabbert finished with less than 100 passing yards.
 He completed just 33 percent of his passes against Houston, lowering an already atrocious full-season percentage.
 It's remarkable that Maurice Jones-Drew has managed to deliver useful fantasy performances, given the team context.
 MJD found the end zone on Sunday, gaining 74 yards on 19 touches.